 A union must have the support of an absolute majority of workers to obtain bargaining rights.
 This requirement limits the right of collective bargaining.
-Furthermore, collective agreement negotiations are subject to mandatory mediation and must cover a minimum of three years, making it almost impossible for such agreements to include workers on short-term contracts.
-According to the National Trade Union Center, the requirement that all negotiations go through the Public Sector Negotiation Committee, rather than through the individual government agency or government-owned industry, provided a further restriction that added significant delays.
+Furthermore, collective agreement negotiations are subject to mandatory mediation and must cover a minimum of three years, making it almost impossible for such agreements to include workers who are on short-term contracts.
+According to the National Trade Union Center, the requirement that all negotiations go through the Public Sector Negotiation Committee, rather than through the individual government agency or government-owned industry, was a further restriction that added significant delays.
 Some unions claimed the government undermined the collective bargaining process by pressuring the committee to offer raises of no more than 5 percent over three years.

 b.
 Prohibition of Forced or Compulsory Labor

 The law prohibits and criminalizes all forms of forced or compulsory labor.
 The government enforced the law effectively, and penalties were commensurate with those for other laws involving denials of civil rights, such as discrimination.
 Forced labor cases are referred to the labor inspectorate for investigation.
 The government collaborated with India to extradite a forced labor suspect.

 Also see the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.

 c.
 Prohibition of Child Labor and Minimum Age for Employment